darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : Export the source image's Exif data.

 metadata
 : Export metadata defined in the [metadata editor](../shared/metadata-editor.md) module.
-Metadata fields tagged as _private_ or _hidden_ will not be exported.
+Metadata fields tagged as _private_ or not tagged as _visible_ will not be exported.

 geo tags
 : Export geo tags.